Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Approximating solutions

-as probability measures on $D\big(\R_+,\C_\rap(\R)\big)\times D\big(\R_+,\C_\rap(\R)\big)$ is tight, and the limit of every convergent subsequence is the joint law of a pair of solutions to (\ref{eq:mainSPDE}) with respect to the same space-time white noise.
-Although the proof of this result concerning weak convergence is somewhat lengthy (see Section~3.9 of \cite{C}), the readers should be convinced immediately upon considering the limiting behaviour of the random measures $A^X$: for any $t\in (0,\infty)$,
+The proof of Proposition~\ref{propwc} is given in Section~\ref{secpropwc}.
+At this point, the readers should be convinced of the result upon observing the limiting behavior of the random measures $A^X$: for any $t\in(0,\infty)$,

-for any $\phi\in \C_c^\infty(\R),$ by the law of large numbers.
-Here, $\Plim\lim$ denotes convergence in probability, and $\lfloor t\rfloor $ is the greatest integer less than or equal to $ t$.
+for any $\phi\in\C_c^\infty(\R)$, by the law of large numbers.
+Here, $\Plim\lim$ denotes convergence in probability, and $\lfloor t\rfloor$ is the greatest integer less than or equal to $ t$.

-\begin{nota} The following convention will be in force throughout this paper unless otherwise mentioned.
-We continue to suppress the dependence on $\vep$ as above whenever the context is clear.
-In this case, we only use the probability measure $\P_\vep$ to emphasize the dependence on $\vep$.
-The subscript $\vep$ of $\P_\vep$ is further omitted in cases where there is no ambiguity, although in this context we will remind the readers of this practice.